Authentication and authorization glossary

 The practice of restricting access to resources based on authentication (verifying the identity of users) and authorization (determining what users can do).
 Use access control to protect sensitive information and functionality.

-The permission level you assign when you create a new user.
-Access levels include Regular, Auditor, and Administrator.
-Access levels are different from roles and permissions.
+The type you assign when you create a new user that implicitly grants a certain set of permissible actions.
+Types include Regular, Auditor, and Administrator.
+Types are different from roles and permissions.

 Administrator